ppoiuy/spellcast-solver/README.md

 ## How to Use

+WARNING: SpellCast is bugged on the first turn of games where the 2x multiplier doesn't work despite visually showing.
+Don't set a 2x tile on the first turn of a game.
 1. Fill in the text boxes with letters that correspond to the SpellCast game grid.
 2. Use the buttons located above each text box to change a tile's value.
 You can set it to DL (Double Letter), TL (Triple Letter), or 2x (Double Word).
 3. Adjust the slider to represent the gem number and calculate the number of swaps.